-When this first occurred, I thought it could possibly be a severe hind-leg sprain.
-Yet after two days time and rest, she was back walking and bearing full weight on the once favored hind leg.
+When this occurred, I thought it could be a severe hindleg sprain.
+Yet after two days’ time and rest, she was back walking and bearing full weight on the once favored hind leg.
 But the following week, I witnessed her brother favoring his hind leg.
 Once again, they continuously chased and tussled with one another so much that I believed it to be a sprain or minor bruise.
-And just like his sister, he was back to normal behavior within a few days time, as if nothing ever happened.
+And just like his sister, he was back to normal behavior within a few days, as if nothing had ever happened.

 Not knowing much about dog braces, I took to the internet and discovered quite a bit of information.
-I aimed to educate and inform myself of the various types of braces to support our dog’s aging knees as comfy as possible.
+I aimed to educate myself on the various braces to support our dog’s aging knees as comfy as possible.

-It took some time to find the perfect dog knee braces for our boxers.
+Finding the perfect dog knee braces for our boxers took some time.
 Most of the physical stores — WalMart, PetSmart, and PetCo — were somewhat helpful in their guidance and assistance.

-We fitted both dogs for a couple of braces.
+We fitted both dogs with a couple of braces.
 Unfortunately, that was a waste of money.
 They both destroyed the braces, chewing through them while we were away at work.

 Arriving the next day, which happened to be a Friday, I waited to fit both dogs until Saturday.
-My wife and I decided it would be good to fit box dogs with new halters and braces, and then go for a short walk.
+My wife and I decided fitting box dogs with new halters and braces would be good, and then we go for a short walk.

 I wish we would have taken this approach the first time around.
 Our strategy was a success.
-Walking and playing at the park allowed them to comfortably settle into their new way of life.
+Walking and playing at the park allowed them to settle into their new way of life comfortably.

 We positively conditioned both dogs with treats and praise.
 This discouraged the biting and chewing of halters and braces.
 Also, my wife and I only allowed dogs to wear their halters and braces when going outside for walks, play, or fresh air.
 Otherwise, we kept their halters and braces off for safekeeping.

-What makes a brace or sleeve good your dog’s knee?
+What makes a brace or sleeve good for your dog’s knee?

-If we had to do search for dog knee braces again, there are a few things I would do differently.
+If we had to search for dog knee braces again, I would do a few things differently.

 First and foremost, I would have taken our dogs to our vet for precise measurements.
-It’s very difficult for dog owners to precise size their dog’s knee and know what type of fit is proper and most comfy for optimal mobility.
-It’s important to ensure the brace doesn’t rub, pinch, chaff, or cut off circulation.
+It’s very difficult for dog owners to precisely size their dog’s knee and know what type of fit is proper and most comfy for optimal mobility.
+Ensuring the brace doesn’t rub, pinch, chaff, or cut off circulation is important.

 Second, ensure there are no loose straps or strings of any sort to entice your dog to chew or bite at.
 We made this mistake in our first round of knee brace purchases.
 Also, aim to purchase a solid color.
 Having braces that were solid colors, preferably charcoal or black, worked well for our dogs instead of vibrant colors.